As Much as Humanity Can Hope for in the Long Term

 Jaan mentions (31:26 in the interview above) that there are an unfortunately small number of companies (AGI labs) who are taking risks with the future of all living things – and that we should have a more principled mechanism for deciding how much risk we’re taking in pursuit of AGI.

-As a potential idea to aide in such a Veto Committee, Tallinn mentions MACI (Minimal Anti-Collusion Infrastructure) – an on-chain voting platform that protects privacy and minimizes the risk of collusion and bribery – as a potential way to making global governance more participatory and less abusable.
+As a potential idea to aid in such a Veto Committee, Tallinn mentions MACI (Minimal Anti-Collusion Infrastructure) – an on-chain voting platform that protects privacy and minimizes the risk of collusion and bribery – as a potential way to make global governance more participatory and less abusable.

 …